 No ancient and/or active landslides were observed or are known to be present on the subject site.
-Additionally, the site is generally characterized as relatively slat-lying to gently sloping terrain.
-As such, development of the subject site into the planned residential homes sites and/or commercial structures does not appear to present a potential geologic and/or landslide hazard provided that the site grading and development activities conform with the recommendations presented within this report.
+Additionally, development of the subject site into the planned residential homes sites and/or commercial structures does not appear to present a potential geologic and/or landslide hazard provided that the site grading and development activities conform with the recommendations presented within this report.
+A more detailed assessment of the potential landslide hazard of the subject site is presented in the Geologic Hazard Study in Appendix B.